BudddyDudeGuy/Night-City-Refined/README.md

 Beyond gameplay, this modlist also brings substantial improvements to visuals and performance.
 Through carefully selected graphic and optimization mods, Night City becomes more visually stunning and immersive while improving performance and gameplay stability.
 Each mod is chosen to make Cyberpunk 2077’s world more cohesive, challenging, and true to its dystopian roots.

+Please take the time go through this README in its entirety, it goes over everything related to setup for mod organizer and Cyberpunk

 	For a full list of mods and a brief descriptions of each, visit the [Mod_list.md](./Mod_list.md).

 	Also if you want to see which mods really have an imapct on the gameplay loops, balancing and other key parts of the game you can visit the [GAMEPLAY.md](./GAMEPLAY.md)

 ## INSTALLATION